 What does KSI offer students?

-Each internship allows a student to earn up to 12-15 academic credits through a combination of service learning, distance learning, research credit, capstone projects, practicums, or through courses offered in partnership with participating regional colleges and universities (with approval from a student’s faculty advisor/sponsor).
+Each internship allows a student to earn academic credits through a combination of service learning, distance learning, research credit, or capstone projects.
 Additional requirements may be necessary for academic credit depending on the policies of participating UK departments.
-Students are required to submit an academic plan as part of the application process that outlines how they would incorporate the KSI program into their course of study.

 Is there a subsistence allowance?